eye3/nkit4nodejs/README.md

 nkit4nodejs - is a [nkit](https://github.com/eye3/nkit.git) C++ library port to Node.js server.

-Currently, only xml-to-javascript-conversion functionality is exported to Node.js
+Currently, only xml-to-json-conversion functionality is exported to Node.js

 # Installation